 My dog has smelly ears - how do I know if it’s an ear infection?

 It is possible for any dog to develop an ear infection.
 However, some breeds are more prone than others.
 For example, floppy-eared breeds, such as Cocker Spaniels, are at a higher risk of infection.
 Other breeds at greater risk are dogs with narrow ear canals, such as English Bulldogs, and dogs with very hairy ears, such as Poodles.
 These characteristics all result in features that create an environment within the ear where bacteria and yeast are much more likely to survive.
 The presence of yeast and bacteria can have a stinky odour and create smelly ears.
 Dogs who are prone to skin allergies may also have an increased risk of getting an ear infection.

 You may have also noticed your dog scratching or shaking their ears.
 Your dog may also have a sore ear.
 Causes such as a foreign body (e.g. a grass seed); allergies; parasites; or blood blisters can all cause irritation for your dog.
 It’s worth checking for any of these causes with your vet before assuming the cause of itchiness is an infection.
-With an infection, there is often an odour coming from the ear and it can look swollen and contain a waxy discharge.
+With an infection, there is often an odour coming from the ear and it can look swollen.
+Waxy, smelly ear discharge may also be present.

 How can I prepare for my appointment?